muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 Of course, this change from Arduino to Raspberry required some changes in circuits as well.
-One of the problems was that you can only get 3.3V from Raspberry's GPIO pin, whereas Arduino gives you 5V.
+One of the problems was that you can only get 3.3V from Raspberry's GPIO pin whereas Arduino gives you 5V.
 Fortunately, our motor drivers still worked under lower voltage, so we only needed to change resistors in scanner circuit.

 Much more annoying problem was that Raspberry didn't have analog input.
 This